What Happens After a Car Accident Without Insurance in Los Angeles?

 As a vehicle owner, it’s important to always keep proof of insurance in your car.
 After all, you don’t want to be responsible for a friend or family member facing charges because you lent them your car without any way to prove that the vehicle was insured.

-Proposition 213, passed in 1996, is a California law that limits what uninsured drivers can recover in damages after a car accident, even if the accident wasn’t their fault.
+Proposition 213, passed in 1996, is a California law that heavily impacts uninsured Los Angeles drivers, limiting what you can recover in damages after a car accident, even if the accident wasn’t their fault.

-If you’re in a car accident in Los Angeles without insurance, California law (Prop 213) limits what money you can get – even if the accident wasn’t your fault.
+If you’re in a car accident in Los Angeles without insurance, Prop 213 limits what money you can get – even if the accident wasn’t your fault.
 Here’s what you need to know:

 As an uninsured driver, you can still get money for: